standard/standard/README.md

 cultures.
 At the same time, open source can be a hostile place for newbies.
 Setting up clear, automated contributor expectations makes a project healthier.

+Those of us who use `standard` find it helps hold our code to a high *standard of quality* and ensures that new contributors follow our module's *style standards*.
+The standard style laid out here is not affiliated with any official web standards groups, which is why this repo is called `feross/standard` and not `ECMA/standard`.

 ## Install

 ```bash